-NOTE: In addition to the reviews found here, there are currently 32 reviews on Amazon, with an average rating of 5 stars.
+NOTE: In addition to the reviews found here, there are currently 33 reviews on Amazon, with a 5-star rating.

 SAMPLE HEADLINES FROM AMAZON REVIEWS: